zexinye/zexinye.github.io/_pages/about.md

 I am a Ph.D. candidate in Economics at The Ohio State University.

-My research interests lie in Industrial Organization, with a current focus on algorithmic collusion.
+My research interests lie in Industrial Organization, with a focus on algorithmic collusion.
+I combine tools from game theory and reinforcement learning to understand how autonomous pricing algorithms interact in competitive environments.

-I will be on the job market in 2025–26.
+I am on the job market for the 2025-26 academic year.

+You can view my [CV](/assets/cv/CV_ZexinYe.pdf){:target="_blank"} here.

+Email: ye.754@osu.edu

 [//]: # (Getting started)